junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Bobby shakes his barrel, waving at his good eye to catch his attention.
 "You listening to me, Angel?
 You want to take another bullet or what?
 We don't have all day."

-"Not angel," Jimmy croaks slowly, feeling his throat as husky and dry as sandpapers.
-He can taste rusty metal smell of blood on his tongue.
+"Not angel," Jimmy croaks slowly, feeling his throat as husky and dry as sandpaper.
+He can taste the rusty metal smell of blood on his tongue.

 "What are you talking about?"
 Bobby demands harshly.